 Does Not Include:

-The Fall 2013 program is under the direction of Dr. Cheryl Kreutter.
-The Fall 2012 program was under the direction of Dr. Mary Jensen.
+The Fall 2014 program will be under the direction of Dr. Mary Jensen.
+The Fall 2013 program was under the direction of Dr. Cheryl Kreutter.
 The international coordinator in the School of Education is Dr. John Williams, email firstname.lastname@example.org.

 Students need to apply through the School of Education.
 Please contact Diantha Watts, Director of Student Teaching, at email@example.com for details.